Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could result in the affected device crashing.
+Successful exploitation of this vulnerability could allow the attacker to access connected equipment.

 3. TECHNICAL DETAILS